-The Discipline of Occupational Therapy welcomes applications from students for Masters (MSc) or Doctoral degree (PhD) by research.
-Candidates will normally be required to have an honours degree in order to pursue a MSc. by research and an honours degree or a Masters qualification in order to pursue a PhD.
+The Discipline of Occupational Therapy welcomes applications from students for Doctoral degree (PhD) by research.
+Candidates will normally be required to have an honours degree or a Masters qualification in order to pursue a PhD.
 Academic staff in the Discipline of Occupational Therapy work in interdisciplinary contexts, employ a variety of methodologies and conduct research in broader fields within the health and social sciences.
 Students from other disciplines are also very welcome.

 Doctor of Philosophy (PhD)

-To gain a PhD, the student must complete a substantial and original piece of research under the supervision and support of a staff member of the discipline.
+To gain a PhD, the student must complete a substantial and original piece of research under the supervision of an academic staff member of the Discipline.
 The average duration of a PhD is usually 3-4 years fulltime or 5-6 years part-time.
 During a PhD, students are expected to develop their expertise in research methods.
-As for all registered PhD students at TCD, the PhD student must also complete a small number of taught modules that are components of the structured PhD programme.
+As for all registered PhD students at TCD, the PhD student must also complete a small number of taught modules that are components of the TCD structured PhD programme.
 Please click here for more information on the TCD structured PhD programme.

 Information on how to apply to our PhD degree is found here.